-To ensure that the desired resolution can be achieved, the solid angle must be limited, since the resolution is proportional to the solid angle in Equation 3.2.22.
+To ensure that the desired resolution can be achieved, the solid angle must be limited, as the resolution is proportional to the solid angle in Equation 3.2.22.
 This can be done by reducing the solid angle subtended by the focusing mirror and aperture size of the detector.
-The desired resolution of the instrument ( $\delta \sigma = 1/MOPD$ ) can serve to limit the solid angle: we can insist that the resolution defined by Equation 3.2.22 be no
+The desired resolution of the instrument ( $\delta \sigma = 1/L$ ) can serve to limit the solid angle: we can insist that the resolution defined by Equation 3.2.22 be no greater than 1/L. The maximum allowable solid angle would be: